-Founded in 1956, NUNM is the longest active accredited natural medicine school in North America.
-Currently, there are only five other schools that hold the same accreditations, and all were founded by NUNM alumni.
-This is why NUNM is sometimes referred to as “The Mother Ship.”
+Founded in 1956, NUNM is the longest active accredited natural medicine school in North America, which is why NUNM is sometimes referred to as “The Mothership.”

 Located in southwest Portland, NUNM’s urban campus is just a short distance from downtown and the Willamette River, with a clear view of the Portland Aerial Tram connecting the city’s South Waterfront district and the main Oregon Health & Science University campus.